Psychology Department

 Application Instructions

-Applications for the MS in Marriage and Family Therapy program for Fall 2024 will open in October 2023.
+The MS in Marriage and Family Therapy program is now accepting applications for Fall 2024 admission!

 Applications received by this date will be given full consideration.
 Only completed applications will be considered.
 Communication regarding the status of your application will be sent to the e-mail address you provide when filling out your Cal State Apply application.
 Admission is contingent upon approval by the Psychology Department and the Graduate School.